zqqqqz2000/titans-pytorch/README.md

 ## Titans - Pytorch (wip)

 Unofficial implementation of [Titans](https://arxiv.org/abs/2501.00663) in Pytorch.
-Will also contains some exploration into architectures beyond their simple 1-4 layer MLP for the neural memory module.
+Will also contain some explorations into architectures beyond their simple 1-4 layer MLP for the neural memory module.

 ## Citations